Contractive Diffusion Policies

 Training intuition across epochs

-Training CDP vs. vanilla diffusion on a 2D dataset.
+CDP vs. vanilla diffusion on a 2D dataset.
 As training progresses, both methods produce increasingly accurate samples.
 However, CDP samples tend to concentrate near the mean of distinct action modes, effectively mitigating inaccuracies from both the solver and score matching.

 Contraction effects on diffusion ODE flows in a 2D action space (fixed state)